EpsilonSolutions/netscaler-command-reference/docs/appfw/appfw-profile/appfw-profile.md

 * Stats - Generate statistics for this security check.
 * None - Disable all actions for this security check.
 CLI users: To enable one or more actions, type "set appfw profile -creditCardAction" followed by the actions to be enabled.
 To turn off all actions, type "set appfw profile -creditCardAction none".
-Default value: AS_NONE
+Default value: none

 <b>creditCard</b>
 Credit card types that the application firewall should protect.
 Default value: AS_CCARD_DEFAULT_CARD_TYPE

 <b>creditCardMaxAllowed</b>
 Maximum number of credit card numbers that can appear on a web page served by your protected web sites.
-Pages that contain more credit card numbers are blocked, or the credit card numbers are masked.
+Pages that contain more credit card numbers are blocked
+Minimum value: 0
 Maximum value: 255

 <b>creditCardXOut</b>
 Mask any credit card number detected in a response by replacing each digit, except the digits in the final group, with the letter "X."
+Possible values: ON, OFF
+Default value: OFF

+<b>doSecureCreditCardLogging</b>
+Setting this option logs credit card numbers in the response when the match is found.
+Possible values: ON, OFF
+Default value: ON

+<b>streaming</b>
+Setting this option converts content-length form submission requests (requests with content-type "application/x-www-form-urlencoded" or "multipart/form-data") to chunked requests when atleast one of the following protections : SQL injection protection, XSS protection, form field consistency protection, starturl closure, CSRF tagging is enabled.
+Please make sure that the backend server accepts chunked requests before enabling this option.
+Possible values: ON, OFF
+Default value: OFF

+<b>trace</b>
+Toggle  the state of trace
 Possible values: ON, OFF
 Default value: OFF